Tonight Is the Night (Outasight song): Use in advertisements

-The song was used in advertisements for the premiere of the Australian reality show The Shire and in commercials for the 84th Academy Awards on ABC, and was the theme song for WWE's Raw 1000 on July 23, 2012.
+The song was used in advertisements for the premiere of the Australian reality show The Shire and in commercials for the 84th Academy Awards on ABC, and was the theme song for WWE's Raw 1000 on July 23, 2012, a version of the song by CFO$ would be used until June 2016.
 Honda uses this song in TV advertisements for its Summer Clearance Event.
 It is also used in Pizza Hut commercials.
+The song was added on Good Morning America's Top 10 playlist by DJ Kiss.

 The track is used in Pepsi's "Who's Next" campaign.
 The advertisement shows an anonymous young singer sipping from a Pepsi can while he is preparing for his show.
 While the song is being played, renowned "icon" singers appear, in order of appearance Michael Jackson, Alfonso Ribeiro, Ray Charles, Britney Spears, Kanye West and Mariah Carey.
 The final shot goes back to the new aspiring artist while "who's next?" slogan is splashed on the screen.
 The advertisement ends with the catch phrase: "Where there's Pepsi, there's music".